Menu

 Cells

-Dementia, also called senility, is a group of disorders that affects the brain.
+Major Neurocognitive Disorders or Dementia, are a group of disorders that affects the brain.
 The disorder impairs a person's way of thinking, remembering and reasoning skills that interfere with a person's normal day to day activities.
 Memory loss is a common symptom of dementia.
-Many diseases can cause dementia such as strokes and Alzheimer's disease, which is the most common of the disorder.
-Other causes of dementia are Vascular Dementia, Lewy Body Dementia, Frontotemporal Dementia, and dementias associated with Parkinson's Disease and Huntington's Disease.
+Many diseases can cause dementia such as strokes and Alzheimer's disease.
+Alzheimer's disease is the most common of these disorders.
+Other causes of dementia include but are not limited to Vascular Dementia, Lewy Body Dementia, Frontotemporal Dementia, and dementias associated with Parkinson's Disease and Huntington's Disease.

 The onset of vascular dementia is sudden differing from the gradual symptoms of Alzheimer's disease.
 Reduced ability to think, remember and process information is usually sudden and often follows restricted blood flow.
 Most common cause of poor blood flow is a stroke.
 Often the progression of Vascular Dementia occurs in steps as the brain experiences further blockage over time.
 This pattern is described as multi-infarct dementia (this term is sometimes substituted for Vascular Dementia).

 Lewy Body dementia is caused by progressive destruction of brain cells by protein deposits.
 Visual hallucinations is a hallmark symptom of the dementia, the person usually also has problems with concentration and other symptoms of dementia.
 About one third of individuals with Parkinson's disease develop dementia.
 Lewy bodies are often found in regions of the brain associated with Parkinson's disease.
-Lewy bodies are also present in some people with AD.
-Lewy bodies can sometimes be treated with cholinesterase inhibitors.
+Lewy bodies are also present in some people with Alzheimer's Disease

-What used to be called Picks disease, Frontotemporal Dementia involves primarily the frontal and temporal lobes of the brain.
-FTD is very uncommon and usually begins with substantial personality and behavior changes that precede problems with memory and language.
-There are no treatments in common use.
+Frontotemporal Dementia (FTD), previously called Pick's Disease, involves primarily the frontal and temporal lobes of the brain.
+FTD is uncommon and may begins with substantial changes to personality, behavior, complex reasoning, or language abilities that precede problems with memory.
+There are currently no treatments in common use.

 What is Alzheimer's disease